protomaps/PMTiles/spec/v3/spec.md

 Each offset is encoded as a little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).

 #### Compression
 After encoding, each directory is compressed according to the internal compression field of the header.
-Leaf directories are compressed separately and not as a whole section.
+Leaf directories are compressed individually and not as a whole section.

 ### 4.3 Decoding

 Decoding a directory works similarly to encoding, but in reverse.
 [Appendix A.2](#a2-decode-a-directory) includes a pseudocode implementation of decoding a directory.
 The basic steps are the following:
 1. Decompress the data according to the internal compression.
 1. Read a [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints) indicating how many entries are included in the directory (let's call this `n`).
-1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the delta-encoded Tile IDs of all entries. _¹_
+1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the delta-encoded TileIDs of all entries. _¹_
-1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Run-Lenghts of all entries.
+1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the RunLengths of all entries.
-1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Lenghts of all entries.
+1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Lengths of all entries.
 1. Read `n` number of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Offsets of all entries. _¹_

 _¹ Please refer to [Section 4.2](#42-encoding) for details on how Tile ID and Offset are encoded._

 ## 5 JSON Metadata

-The meta data section MUST contain a valid JSON object encoded in UTF-8, which MAY include additional meta data related to the tileset that is not already covered in the header section.
+The metadata section MUST contain a valid JSON object encoded in UTF-8, which MAY include additional metadata related to the tileset that is not already covered in the header section.

-If the [Tile Type](#tile-type-tt) in the header has a value of _Mapbox Vector Tile_, the object SHOULD contain a key of `vector_layers` as described in the [TileJSON 3.0 specification](https://github.com/mapbox/tilejson-spec/blob/22f5f91e643e8980ef2656674bef84c2869fbe76/3.0.0/README.md#33-vector_layers).
+If the [Tile Type](#tile-type-tt) in the header has a value of _MVT Vector Tile_, the object SHOULD contain a key of `vector_layers` as described in the [TileJSON 3.0 specification](https://github.com/mapbox/tilejson-spec/blob/22f5f91e643e8980ef2656674bef84c2869fbe76/3.0.0/README.md#33-vector_layers).

 Additionally, this specification defines the following keys, which MAY be included in the object: